-iA Insurance operates within five main business lines: Individual Insurance and Individual Wealth Management, which address the needs of retail customers; Group Insurance and Group Savings and Retirement, which address the needs of businesses and group clients; and US Operations, comprising Individual Insurance and Dealer Services operations in the United States.
+iA Insurance and its subsidiaries operate within five main business lines: Individual Insurance and Individual Wealth Management, which address the needs of retail customers; Group Insurance and Group Savings and Retirement, which address the needs of businesses and group clients; and US Operations, comprising Individual Insurance and Dealer Services operations in the United States.
+In addition, the Corporation's property and casualty insurance subsidiary, Industrial Alliance Auto and Home Insurance Inc. ("iAAH"), focuses on providing auto and home insurance products in the province of Quebec.

-In terms of profitability, in 2021, iA Insurance ended the year with net income attributable to holders of Common Shares of \$821 million.
+In terms of profitability, in 2022, iA Insurance ended the year with net income attributable to its holder of Common Shares of \$869 million.

-In terms of business growth, 11% of the Corporation's premiums, premium equivalents and deposits in 2021 came from Canadian Individual Insurance, 53% from Individual Wealth Management, 11% from Group Insurance, 17% from Group Savings and Retirement, 2% from general insurance operations and 6% from US Operations.
+In terms of business growth, in 2022, 12% of the Corporation's premiums, premium equivalents and deposits in 2022 came from Canadian Individual Insurance, 45% from Individual Wealth Management, 14% from Group Insurance, 19% from Group Savings and Retirement, 3% from general insurance operations and 7% from US Operations.

-By region, 3% of premiums, premium equivalents and deposits in 2021 came from the Atlantic Provinces, 41% from Quebec, 26% from Ontario, 24% from the Western provinces and 6% from the United States.
+By region, in 2022, 3% of premiums, premium equivalents and deposits in 2022 came from the Atlantic Provinces, 42% from Quebec, 24% from Ontario, 23% from the Western provinces and 8% from the United States.

-For a more detailed description of iA Insurance and its business lines, refer to the Management's Discussion and Analysis for the year 2021, including the description of the Corporation beginning on page 1.
+For a more detailed description of iA Insurance and its business lines, refer to the Management's Discussion and Analysis, including the description of the Corporation beginning on page 2.